thin-edge/tedge-mapper-generic-examples/flows/log-surge/README.md

 ## log-surge

-This flow demonstrates how to use `tedge-mapper-generic` to monitor system logs for surges in error messages and raise alarms accordingly.
+This flow demonstrates how to use `tedge-flows` to monitor system logs for surges in error messages and raise alarms accordingly.

 ### Description